Gentileza: After his death

 On Pentecost Wednesday, 29 May 1996, at age 79, he died in Mirandópolis, his family town, where he was buried.

 Over the years, the wall paintings were damaged by taggers, vandalized, and later covered with gray paint.
 The elimination of the inscriptions was criticized and subsequently with help from Rio de Janeiro city government, the project Rio com Gentileza was created, with the goal of restoring the pilasters wall paintings.
 They began to be restored in January 1999.
 In May 2000, the restoration was completed and the carioca urban heritage inscriptions were preserved.

 At the end of the year 2000 is published by EdUFF (Publisher of Universidade Federal Fluminense) the book Brazil: Time Gentileza, authored by Professor Leonardo Guelman.
 The work introduces the reader into the "universe" of Prophet Gentileza through his path, the stylization of its objects, his unique calligraphy and all 56 panels created by him, bringing facts related to the project Rio com Gentileza, describing the stages of the writings restoration process.
 The book is richly illustrated with numerous photographs, mostly of the prophet and his trinkets and panels.
 Besides pictures of the prophet himself working alongside some of pilasters, there are pictures of the writings before, during and after the restoration process.

 In 2001, the prophet has been honored by Samba School GRES Acadêmicos do Grande Rio.

 In Conselheiro Lafaiete, remote town in Minas Gerais, there is a broad work done by NGO AMAR that continues the work of Prophet Gentileza.
 Workshops were developed with youngsters in the city where it was possible to pass on the mosaic techniques.
 Moreover, a large wall in the neighborhood São João received a lovely mosaic application.
 And São Pedro square in the neighborhood Albinopólis was all decorated after the example of Prophet Gentileza.

-In 2022 Rio City Hall decided to name a new light rail, BRT and bus terminal on the outskirts of downtown area after him - Terminal Intermodal Gentileza.
+In 2022 Rio City Hall decided to name a new light rail, BRT and bus terminal on the outskirts of downtown area after him - the Gentileza Intermodal Terminal.